Phnom Penh, Cambodia

 Hidden Costs to Budget For:

-By following this budget guide and tips, you can make the most of your trip to Phnom Penh without breaking the bank.
+By following this budget guide and tips, you can enjoy a great trip to Phnom Penh without breaking the bank.
 Happy travels!

 Local Tips & Insights